x-govuk/govuk-prototype-wizard/README.md

-# Prototype wizard
+# GOV.UK Prototype Wizard

-Easily build and iterate a ‘one thing per page’ user journey when prototyping GOV.UK services.
+Build and iterate ‘one thing per page’ user journeys when prototyping GOV.UK services.

-Use it with the [govuk-prototype-kit](https://github.com/alphagov/govuk-prototype-kit).
+Use it with the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs).

 ## Requirements